 A MSDI is the element of a SDI that focuses on the marine input in terms of data content, governance, standards, and technologies.

-Typically, marine geospatial data has been used primarily for navigation.
+Typically, marine geospatial information has been used primarily for navigation.
 However, it has gained wider applications in other areas, including: maritime trade, environmental protection, sustainable fishing, resource development, infrastructure construction, defence, search and rescue, and scientific research.
 The combination of marine spatial data for efficient analysis can also support some of the major challenges: blue economy, e-navigation, emergency planning and response, climate change and sea level rise, and marine spatial planning (MSP).
-The value of MSDI and open marine geospatial data can be assessed through the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM) Integrated Marine Geospatial Information Management (IGIF-H) document.
+The value of MSDI and open marine geospatial data and information can be assessed through the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM) Integrated Marine Geospatial Information Management-Hydro (IGIF-H) Part One and Part Two documents.

-The broader use of marine geospatial data requires that it be held in a generic way rather than for a particular product, for a limited user group, or for a specific purpose.
+The broader use of marine geospatial data requires that it be held in a holistic approach rather than for a particular product, for a limited user group, or for a specific purpose.
 A MSDI is not a collection of hydrographic products, but an infrastructure that promotes interoperability of data at all levels.

-HOs are a major source for marine geospatial data.
+HOs are a major source for marine geospatial information.
 However, in tailoring data for specific products, the extended use and user base is drastically constricted.
 Therefore, a shift must occur from a product-based approach to a data-centric approach, where data is placed at the centre of the organisation and specifically designed for re-use by a broader community of stakeholders.
 This increases data value and gives a more prominent role to HOs.
 These concepts are further developed in chapter 2.

-MSDI architecture
+1.4 MSDI architecture

-A MSDI typical architecture is flexible, and it is further detailed in chapter five and the IHO MSDIWG BoK.
+A MSDI typical architecture is flexible, and its emerging technologies are further detailed in chapter five and in the IHO MSDIWG BoK.

 A MSDI is frequently associated with web access and uses a client-server architecture, where several clients access a server.
 Data is stored on the server and requested by the client.
 These requests are satisfied using standardised and interoperable web services, for instance, Open Geospatial Consortium (OGC) Web Map Service (WMS) (ISO 19128:2005), Web Feature Service (WFS) (ISO 19142:2010), Web Map Tile Service (WMTS), or Web Coverage Service (WCS).

 A MSDI usually comprises the following physical components: a spatial database to store marine geospatial data, a map server for publishing that geospatial data on the web, a data catalogue to manage marine geospatial metadata and assure its findability, and a web portal for users to access data.
+To safeguard the MSDI, cybersecurity should also be considered in its architectural design.

-Data management principles
+1.5 Quality management principles

-Data management principles should be considered in the strategy by which a HO develops a MSDI.
-Therefore, HOs need to think about basic concepts and schemes, like the Data-Information-Knowledge-Wisdom (DIKW) hierarchy, Findable-Accessible- Interoperable-Reusable-Traceable-Licensable-Connected (FAIR-TLC) and quality management principles.
+Quality management principles should be considered in the strategy by which a HO develops a MSDI.
+Therefore, HOs need to think about basic concepts and schemes, like the Data-Information-Knowledge-Wisdom (DIKW) hierarchy, Findable-Accessible- Interoperable-Reusable-Traceable-Licensable-Connected (FAIR-TLC) and the 7 quality management principles (QMPs).

-DIKW (Data, Information, Knowledge, Wisdom) Hierarchy
+1.5.1 DIKW (Data, Information, Knowledge, Wisdom) Hierarchy

-The DIKW pyramid (Fig. ##) demonstrates the relationship between data, information, knowledge and wisdom.
+The DIKW pyramid (Figure 1) demonstrates the relationship between data, information, knowledge and wisdom.
 Data are facts, signals or symbols that have no meaning outside of the human mind.
 Information (or meaning) emerges through cognitive processing of data, arranged and ordered in a consistent way, the products.
 Knowledge constitutes a collection of information with its associated context, giving a specific human understanding, which is reached through services.
 Wisdom is shared understanding, and it is reached through judgement.
 Wisdom has more value than data, but is also more difficult to transmit.